 We will speak for ourselves.
 Our role in the musical soundscape and the country’s general narrative, concerning what is happening now.
 We can’t take a political stance, nor a religious stance because what the country needs now is a unifying voice.
 In our journey of that unity, the language should be respectful, accommodating and understanding whilst we do not run away from our problems as a country.
 What other musicians have been doing, especially after and meeting us are that they have started contributing towards that same unifying pot.

-What are some of your favourite venues to perform at around the country and abroad?
+What are some of your favourite venues to perform around the country and abroad?

-We do have our favorite venues, but more than venues we have our favorite engineers.
+We do have our favourite venues, but more than venues we have our favourite engineers.
 Without them, half of this (music) would not have translated the way it has been received.
 That’s our story and we are sticking to it.

 You have received much support from the underground scene in South Africa fans of Psych, Punk, Metal and many other sub genre’s all seem to attend your shows and enjoy your music?
 Has much of this success filtered through to the mainstream?
 Can we expect to hear your music on national radio stations, is this one of your goals?